 Some of the products look pretty convincing, and you may even be tempted to try one or two.
 Can a powder really pack on pounds of muscle?
 Can a shake soup up your performance?

-Unfortunately, there are literally thousands if not millions of supplements all vying for your attention.
+Unfortunately, there are literally thousands of supplements all vying for your attention.
 How do you know which ones to choose?

 We’ve broken down the best supplements for muscle growth so you can get the results you really want.